lsi-lastem/cloud-integration-api/docs/overview.md

 The API allows you to:

 - Retrieve the **list of available devices and their associated measures** in your application.
-- Download **time-series data** for selected devices, measures, and time ranges (max 31 days per request).
+- Download **time-series data** for selected devices, measures, and time ranges (max 31 days per request, max 5 devices per request).

 ## How it Works